p2p-org/dwh/README.md

 * Docker

 ## How to start Indexer
-* Be sure that you have correct auth data for PostgreSQL connection
+* Be sure that you have correct auth data for PostgreSQL
 * Run:
 ```bash
 make start-indexer